Polar Circle Adventure - 15 - $12,295

 Single Supplement And Child Policy

-For those travelling solo who would like their own cabin, the single supplement is 1.7 to 2 times the cost of a single berth, depending on cabin category, please contact us for details.
-However, there is no single supplement for passengers willing to share a cabin.
+For those travelling solo who would like their own cabin, the single supplement is 1.7 to 2 times the cost of a single berth, depending on the cabin category.
+Please contact us for details.
+There is no single supplement for passengers willing to share a cabin.

 Children aged 12 years old or over are welcome.
-Children aged 6-11 on a case by case basis.
+Children aged 6 to 11 on a case-by-case basis.
 The rate for children (16 and under) is $150 per night, based on occupancy with two adults.
 Please contact us for details.

 Optional Adventure Activities